UNINETTSigma2/documentation/storage/nird.md

 $ dusage
 ```

-Home directories on NIRD also contain a backup of Fram and Saga home
+Home directories on NIRD also contain a backup of Betzy, Fram and Saga home
 directories (when relevant) in `/nird/home/<username>/backup/fram` and
 `/nird/home/<username>/backup/saga`.
 To account for this default quota is doubled when relevant.